Jmorgan-123/Cytech/README.md

 # Portfolio
-Theis is a comprehensive summaty of my projects and at the moment abilities.
+This is a comprehensive summary of my projects, and at the moment, my abilities.